CapedCrusader14/trinethra-analyzer/README.md

 Showing Uncertainty- LLM-generated evaluations can sometimes appear overly confident even when information is incomplete or ambiguous.
 To address this, the interface includes evidence-linked scoring, editable outputs, and a clear human-review warning to encourage evaluator oversight.

-# imporovement i would like to make with more time-
+**imporovement i would like to make with more time-** Build an evaluation history system so interns can revisit previous transcript analyses and compare performance trends over time.

-Build an evaluation history system so interns can revisit previous transcript analyses and compare performance trends over time.
+Add export functionality for downloading evaluation summaries as PDF reports for documentation and review purposes.